Tudat/tudat/tutorials/applicationWalkthroughs/himmelblau.rst

 Himmelblau Optimization
 ====================================
 The example described on this page is that of finding a minimum of the Himmelblau function.
 The Himmelblau function is often used to test optimization algorithms, thus it is a good start to understand the Pagmo 2 optimization library.
-The code for this tutorial is given here on Github, and is also located in your tudat bundle at:
+The code for this tutorial is given on Github, and is also located in your tudat bundle at:

    tudatBundle/tudatExampleApplications/libraryExamples/PaGMOEx/himmelblauOptimization.cpp